 The Environmental Protection Agency (EPA) reviews the safety and effectiveness of all pesticides on a fifteen year cycle.
 Currently, glyphosate is under review.
 The EPA stated the following in a written letter to the Huffington Post,

-Round Up is the number one used herbicide in the United States.
-But before you spray this seemingly innocent compound get the facts on the real health risks Round Up and its main ingredient glyphosate cause.
+Summary: Roundup is the number one used herbicide in the United States.
+But before you spray this seemingly innocent compound, get the facts on the real health risks Roundup and its main ingredient glyphosate cause.